codingnninja/sapabase/README.md

 ### createOrUpdateData()

-It stores or updates data in the your sapabase "Serverless Database" and returns the data inserted.
+It stores or updates data in the sapabase "Serverless Database" and returns the data inserted.
 It takes `data` and `folder (optional)` as arguments.

 #### When folder in `auth()` is set to 'users'